Mbed-TLS/TF-PSA-Crypto/README.md

 `include/psa/crypto_config.h`.

 These configuration options are organized into seven groups:
-1. Cryptographic mechanism selection (PSA API): PSA_WANT_xxx macros (see psa-conditional-inclusion-c.md) that specify which parts of the PSA Cryptography API the user wants to enable, e.g. cryptographic algorithms, key types, elliptic curves.
+1. Cryptographic mechanism selection (PSA API): PSA_WANT_xxx macros that specify which parts of the PSA Cryptography API the user wants to enable, e.g. cryptographic algorithms, key types, elliptic curves.
 1. Platform abstraction layer: Options to port the library to different platforms.
 1. General and test configuration options: Options that are test-specific or not related to a particular part of the library.